sanazsheikhi/BlackBox-Simplex-Extension/Readme.txt

 Instructions to run the code.
-1. Execute the script file main_bb.m
+1. Execute the script file main_bb_reverse_extended.m
-2. The trajectroy data gets stored in a folder named traj.
+2. The trajectroy data gets stored in a folder named traj at the parent directory of the project.
 3. Path of the trajectroy data file is printed on the console.

 Instructions to view the results